sshaar/clef2020-factchecking-task2/README.md

 ## __Results File Format__:

 For this task, the expected results file is a list of claims with the estimated score for check-worthiness.
-Each line contains a tab-separated line with:
+Each line contains a space-separated line with:
 >TweetID [space] 0 [space] NormClaimID [space] rank [space] score [space] tag

 Where: <br>